Starting an online business can be exciting but draining if you don’t know which platform to choose from: WooCommerce vs Shopify.

 Shopify handles large portions of the technical aspects of running a business.
 This includes your domain name, hosting and security strategy, for example.
 There’s also no need for constant updates to software or scheduling backups.
 It’s all taken care of for you.

-That’s why when it comes to usability, Shopify is the winner.
+That’s why when it comes to technical usability, Shopify is the winner.

 Cost Comparison: WooCommerce vs Shopify